PKM-er/Blue-topaz-example/77-Example/ob提示框(callout)样式展示.md

 With the development of Chinese economy, the world is watching us.
 More and more foreigners have sensed the great potential market and come to China to seek for cooperation.
 Chinese film market had been ignored before, but now more Hollywood directors show their willingness to work with Chinese actors, so as to catch more Chinese audiences and increase the box office.
  Indeed, Chinese box office is increasing every year, even surpasses the foreign’s, which makes the foreign directors pay so much attention to Chinese audiences.
 It also shows that China has influnced the world and it plays more and more important role in the world economy.
 There is no doubt that more cooperations will happen during foreign enterprises and Chinese business.
+ > [!tips center]+ Title
+>  Indeed, Chinese box office is increasing every year, even surpasses the foreign’s, which makes the foreign directors pay so much attention to Chinese audiences.
+It also shows that China has influnced the world and it plays more and more important role in the world economy.
+There is no doubt that more cooperations will happen during foreign enterprises and Chinese business.
  With the development of Chinese economy, the world is watching us.
 More and more foreigners have sensed the great potential market and come to China to seek for cooperation.
 Chinese film market had been ignored before, but now more Hollywood directors show their willingness to work with Chinese actors, so as to catch more Chinese audiences and increase the box office.

 ### 首行缩进2字符 indent
 > 支持下面两种写法

 ```html
  > [!note|indent]
  > [!note indent]